 Veterinary Regulations and Agencies

 Prior to starting development of a veterinary product or technology, it is important to understand which veterinary regulations apply to a product or service, and if any veterinary clinical trials are required before sale and distribution.
 The regulatory purview can affect study requirements, labeling, manufacturing, and distribution of the end use product.
-In most cases, the regulatory purview is based on the product’s mechanism of action (chemical reaction within the body, metabolism, immune modulation, topical insecticidal, etc.).
+In most cases, the regulatory purview is based on the product’s mechanism of action (chemical reaction on or within the body, metabolism, immune modulation, topical insecticidal, etc.).
 The following generally describes the various veterinary regulatory agencies and the veterinary products they regulate.